jbs4bmx/Olympus/README.md

 #

 ### Changelog:
+325.0.2
+   - Add feature to allow blacklisting of items from bot generation pool.

 325.0.1
    - Reduced console spam.
 (Less junk displayed on screen.)
    - Removed "airsoft" mag. (not used in game.)